-Just like intruder alarms, there are budget DIY CCTV and there are more expensive systems.
+Just like the intruder alarms, there are budget DIY CCTV, and there are more expensive systems.

 The Downside to DIY CCTV

 The major issue with budget DIY CCTV is the quality of the imagery.
-DIY CCTV produces low-quality imagery that can not be used as evidence in court.
-So, the budget option is more of a deterrent than anything else
+DIY CCTV produces low-quality pictures that can not be used as evidence in court.
+So, the budget option is more of a deterrent than anything else.

 The picture below is a perfect example of a low-quality image that could not be used in court.